olssonm/email-address/README.md

-# Email address parser and builder
+# Email address-parser and -builder

 Simple package where you can parse out all the parts of an email adress.
 Among the use cases is the retrieval of the actual delivery-address for a subaddress (i.e. "plus addressing", "tagged addressing" etc.).